pauleveritt/pycharm_companion/docs/tutorials/react_typescript/functional_components/index.rst

     const Heading: React.SFC = () => <h1>Hello React</h1>;

 All we did at this point was provide some type information for ``Heading``.
-We'll add much more to this later.
+We'll add much more to this later, starting with the next section.

 See Also
 ========